Muhamed Tijani: 2020–21: Return to Baník Ostrava and second loan to Třinec

-Loan to Třinec

 Tijani returned to Třinec on loan on 8 February 2021.
 He made his second debut against Blansko on 6 March.

-Loan to Táborsko
+2021–22: Loan to Táborsko

 Tijani was sent on loan to Táborsko for one year on 23 July 2021.
 He made his debut against Zbrojovka Brno that same day.
-He scored his first two goals on 11 August in the Tatran Sedlcany Cup.
+He scored his first two goals on 11 August in the Tatran Sedlčany Cup.

 Return to Baník Ostrava

 After returning to Baník Ostrava, he made his 2022–23 Czech First League debut against SK Sigma Olomouc on 30 July 2022.
 He scored his first goal of the season on 6 August against Bohemians 1905.

+Slavia Prague

+On 21 June 2023 Tijani joined Slavia Prague, signing a contract valid until 2028.

+Loan to Plymouth Argyle

+On 2 July 2024, Tijani signed for English Championship team Plymouth Argyle on a one-year loan deal.
+He made his debut for Plymouth on the opening day of the 2024–25 season against Sheffield Wednesday, but after making just two further league appearances, both as a substitute, he tore his hamstring in training in October 2024.

+Loan to Sigma Olomouc

+On 31 July 2025, Tijani joined Sigma Olomouc on a one-year loan deal.

 International career

 Tijani was part of the Nigeria under-20 squad that competed in the 2019 FIFA U-20 World Cup.
 He played his first international match on 24 May 2019 against the Qatar under-20 side.
 He scored his first international goal on 30 May by way of a penalty kick against the Ukraine under-20s.